List of governors of Odisha

 The governor of Odisha is the head of the Indian state of Odisha.
 The governors have similar powers and functions at the state level as those of the president of India at central level.
 They exist in the state appointed by the president of India and they are not local to the state that they are appointed to govern.
 The factors based on which the president evaluates the candidates is not mentioned in the constitution.
 The governor acts as the nominal head whereas the real power lies with the chief minister of the state and their council of ministers whereas they act as the nominal head.
-The current incumbent is Kambhampati Hari Babu since 3 January 2025.
+The incumbent is Kambhampati Hari Babu since 3 January 2025.
 There are 36 governors if counted with 8 acting governors and 1 additional charge.